rahul38888/CasaOne/README.md

 This rest application has been build using **nodejs v10.19.0** javascript engine and **mongodb v4.2.9** as backend database

->### Steps to run rest server:
+>### Steps to run REST server:
 1. Start mongo server.
 Make sure it is running on _localhost:27017_
-2. Run following command to create database, collection and sample data.
+2. Run following command to create database, collection and sample data. _Ctrl+c_ to stop the script.
 ```
 node sampledatacreator.js
 ```